 The Diagnostics tab displays any instances of AppStudio console currently open on your network.
-A searching circle symbol will display on the Diagnostics tab until it has found a running AppStudio console.
-If you first select an AppStudio console, and select the Logging switch to enable logging, logging information will appear in that console.
+A searching circle symbol will appear on the Diagnostics tab until it has found a running AppStudio console.
+If you first select an AppStudio console, and select the Logging toggle key to enable logging, logging information will appear in that console.
 For more information, see Capture console output in the AppStudio for ArcGIS help.

 Recover data from a mobile device